 in most circumstances, require cyclists who are diverted onto a sidewalk to dismount and travel through the work zone as pedestrians, walking beside their bicycles.
+Where alternating one-way traffic flow is controlled by TCPs or temporary signals, lower speeds of cyclists should be considered.

-Note in some circumstances, consider allowing cyclists to ride on the sidewalk.
+in some circumstances, consider allowing cyclists to ride on the sidewalk.
 Contributing factors may include the reduction in cyclist delay compared to dismounting and walking, and the ability to preserve sidewalk safety in view of the sidewalk width and volume of pedestrians and cyclists. note that sidewalk railings adjacent to hazards (e.g., on bridges) may require modification to achieve a minimum height of 1.5 m.